 It's simpler than you might think.
 Below, we'll provide a few key suggestions to help you get started.
 The following tips will help you avoid

 buyers who will offer you much less for your scrap gold than you deserve.
-The first thing you should do is assess the value of your scrap gold.

 Don't assume the price you see on a buyer's website reflects the current market price.
 Often, it merely reflects the price the buyer is willing to pay sellers.